The North Saanich Flavour Trail 2021

 How will the public pay for my goods on offer?

 How you set up your payment is up to you.
-Jen and Steve can support you to set up this component of your farm gate in a manner that makes sense to you.
+Steve can support you to set up this component of your farm gate in a manner that makes sense to you.